hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Me too, they are working on the core.

 [8:21:09](#GssjwRyiEnAp5hVJUVW0ydN935pr0KEdSq9uc-KHPkQ) <GiuseppeChillemi (GiuseppeChillemi)>:
 But I have headache thinking about Red used to code R/S that will be used to compile Red.
-I always think about bugs in the compiler that could effect the Red executable that generate the buggy compiler code Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´
+I always think about bugs in the compiler that could effect the Red executable that generate the buggy compiler code üòµ‚Äçüí´

 [8:53:12](#zk1eVHYJQwzLiqLjXAIXMkgXFi9UjuivFf76mkqa3sE) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
 I never properly understood this chicken egg problem.
 I think I can somehow understand the risks (to some extent), but really - what is a difference?
 R2 is ridden with some bugs to, for which, historically, we had to use some workarounds, without ANY ability to properly fix them.
 Red was bootstrapped for quite some time.
 I am not sure Red (R/S) are, core-wise, more buggy than R2.